cfpland/frontend/content/guides/08-pre-conference.md

 ### 3. Talk to people

 For me, talking builds momentum.
-If I spend a few minutes the day of my talk conversing with fellow attendees and speakers, I feel much better about getting on stage.
+If I spend a few minutes on the day of my talk conversing with fellow attendees and speakers, I feel much better about getting on stage.
 I'm not sure if there's any scientific basis for this, but it works for me.

 ### 4. Sit in a quiet room